syahrazfa/tokopedia-laptop-analyze/README.md

 Create `.env`:

+DB_NAME=tokopedia_dw
+DB_USER=postgres
+DB_PASS=your_password
+DB_HOST=localhost
+DB_PORT=5432

 ---

+## Initialize

+sql/schema.sql

+---

+## Pipelines

+1. python extractors/tokopedia_json_sensor.py
+2. python pipelines/bronze_to_silver.py
+3. python pipelines/silver_to_gold.py
+4. python pipelines/gold_price_momentum.py
+5. python pipelines/gold_price_alerts.py
+6. python pipelines/alert_dispatcher.py

+---

 # LICENSE

-Apache License 2.0
+This project is licensed under the Apache License 2.0.

+You may use this commercially, but you may not weaponize its patents against the original author.

 ---

-# 🌟 About Me
+# About Me
 Hi, im Raz,

 I am building my career at the intersection of data engineering, financial logic, and operator decision systems.